Here is another lovely treat for peanut butter lovers – peanut butter banana chocolate chip cookies.

-- Lightly form the dough into round balls (dip your fingers into some flour if the dough is too sticky).
+- Lightly form the dough into round dough balls (dip your fingers into some flour if the dough is too sticky).

 - Peanut butter can be either smooth or chunky.
-If you like tiny bits of peanuts in your cookies, use the chunky peanut butter, but if you prefer your cookies without those, use smooth peanut butter.
+If you like tiny bits of peanuts in your cookies, use the chunky peanut butter, but if you prefer your cookies without those, use smooth or creamy peanut butter.

 Can you add nuts to the cookies?

 - You can also add some nuts into the cookies if you wish so.
 I would recommend peanuts as it would match the peanut butter in the cookies, but any other type of nuts would be fine too.

 Can you use other types of chocolate chips?